Sensing and VisualizingSite Hazards

 GoViz Headache Rack System

-Goviz combines all the above measures in one affordable system.
-GoViz is an integrated headache rack that helps to mitigate hazards in mining, construction or outdoor recreational environments.
-The device is stacked with sensors that work to increase vehicle visibility, avoid collisions, and map hazardous conditions.
-It reduces accidents at the work site by alerting the vehicle operator of impending danger and informing others of hazards encountered on the site.
+The device works to increase vehicle visibility, avoid collisions, and map hazardous conditions.
+It reduces accidents at the work site by alerting vehicle operators of impending danger and informing others of hazards encountered on the site.
 Many other convenient features are packed in this innovative safety solution.

 "After reviewing comments and relevant information, MSHA believes that structuring the final rule to include a performance-based requirement to identify and analyze hazards is more appropriate than a prescriptive requirement.
 The performance-based approach in the final rule allows operators the flexibility to devise and tailor a safety program that is appropriate for their specific and unique mining conditions and operations."